Deepfake: History

 Photo manipulation was developed in the 19th century and soon applied to motion pictures.
 Technology steadily improved during the 20th century, and more quickly with the advent of digital video.

 Deepfake technology has been developed by researchers at academic institutions beginning in the 1990s, and later by amateurs in online communities.
 More recently, the methods have been adopted by industry.

+The development of generative adversarial networks (GANs) in the mid-2010s represented a key technical turning point in the evolution of deepfakes.
+GANs allowed for the creation of highly realistic fake images and videos by training competing neural networks, achieving a much improved visual fidelity over previous methods of creating the content using rules or by using autoencoders, and formed the basis for modern deepfake methods.

 Academic research

 Academic research related to deepfakes is split between the field of computer vision, a sub-field of computer science, which develops techniques for creating and identifying deepfakes, and humanities and social science approaches that study the social, ethical, aesthetic implications as well as journalistic and informational implications of deepfakes.
-As deepfakes have risen in prominence in popularity with innovations provided by AI tools, significant research has gone into detection methods and defining the factors driving engagement with deepfakes on the internet.
-Deepfakes have been shown to appear on social media platforms and other parts of the internet for purposes ranging from entertainment and education related to deepfakes to misinformation to elicit strong reactions.
+As deepfakes have become more sophisticated and more common, with innovations provided by AI tools, significant research has gone into developing detection methods and defining the factors driving engagement with deepfakes on the internet.
+Deepfakes have been shown to appear on social media platforms and other parts of the internet for purposes including entertainment, education related to deepfakes, and misinformation intended to elicit strong reactions.
 There are gaps in research related to the propagation of deepfakes on social media.
 Negativity and emotional response are the primary driving factors for users sharing deepfakes.

-Age and lack of literacy related to deepfakes are another factor that drives engagement.
-Older users who may be technologically-illiterate might not recognize deepfakes as falsified content and share this content because they believe it to be true.
-Alternatively, younger users accustomed to the entertainment value of deepfakes are more likely to share them with an awareness of their falsified content.
-Despite cognitive ability being a factor in successfully detecting deepfakes, individuals who are aware of a deepfake may be just as likely to share it on social media as one who does not know it is a deepfake.
-Within scholarship focused on detecting deepfakes, deep-learning methods using techniques to identify software-induced artifacts have been found to be the most effective in separating a deepfake from an authentic product.
-Due to the capabilities of deepfakes, concerns have developed related to regulations and literacy toward the technology.
-The potential malicious applications of deepfakes and their capability to impact public figures, reputations, or promote misleading narratives are the primary drivers of these concerns.
-Amongst some experts, potential malicious applications of deepfakes have encouraged them into labeling deepfakes as a potential danger to democratic societies that would benefit from a regulatory framework to mitigate potential risks.